-The ACGME has been committed to exploring causes of and solutions for physician well-being for as long as the organization has been serving the graduate medical education (GME) community.
-The ACGME’s Physician Well-Being initiative has expanded in recent years within the work of the organization and through partnerships in the medical community, with the ultimate goal of reducing burnout and helping physicians rediscover joy and meaning in work.
+The ACGME is committed to exploring causes of burnout and sharing strategies for physician well-being.
+The ACGME’s focus on physician well-being has expanded in recent years to integrate well-being into its work in all dimensions—within the organization and through partnerships in the medical community—with the ultimate goal of reducing burnout, addressing well-being, and helping physicians rediscover joy and meaning in work.

-In 2017, the ACGME revised Section VI of its Common Program Requirements for all accredited residency and fellowship programs regardless of specialty, to address well-being more directly and comprehensively.
+In 2017, the ACGME revised its Common Program Requirements for all accredited residency and fellowship programs to address well-being more directly and comprehensively.
 The requirements emphasize that psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.